Volvo V90 estate - Engines, drive & performance

 Volvo V90 petrol engines

 Those who make lots of short or urban journeys will be better matched with the mild-hybrid petrol B4.
 It uses a 2.0-litre turbocharged four-cylinder petrol engine that produces 194bhp.
 0-62mph takes 7.9 seconds.
-A more highly tuned B5 version of this engine was then introduced, with 247bhp it gets the car from 0-62mph in just under seven seconds, making it slightly quicker than the D5 PowerPulse diesel version.
-There’s also a B6 petrol engine with 296bhp and four-wheel-drive, which gets from 0-62mph in a hot hatch-rivalling 6.2 seconds.
+A more highly tuned B5 version of this engine was then introduced, with 247bhp it gets the car from 0-62mph in just under seven seconds, A B6 petrol engine was also offered previously, with 296bhp and four-wheel-drive, which gets from 0-62mph in a hot hatch-rivalling 6.2 seconds.

 Volvo V90 hybrid engine

 Every Volvo now comes with a plug-in hybrid option, and the V90’s is called Recharge T6.
 It combines a turbocharged 2.0-litre petrol engine, an electric motor and a battery pack.
-When petrol and electric power combine, the Recharge T6 is the fastest-accelerating model in the range, hitting 0-62mph in under six seconds.
-A near-400bhp ‘T8 Twin Engine’ plug-in hybrid was previously offered.
+When petrol and electric power combine, the Recharge T6 is the fastest-accelerating model in the range, hitting 0-62mph in just 5.5 seconds.
+A near-400bhp ‘T8 Twin Engine’ plug-in hybrid was previously offered; somewhat strangely, it’s the sole engine choice for the Volvo S90 saloon, on which the V90 estate is based.